 Click User management.

 On the Roles tab, turn on Marketplace admin.

 Your provider profile gives you the opportunity to tell prospective consumers who you are and to group your data products under a single brand or identity.
 Typically, a data provider has one profile but can list multiple data products.
-If you want more than one profile, reach out to your Databricks representative.
+If you want more than one profile, reach out to your Databricks account team.

 Permission required: Marketplace admin role

 After your provider application has been approved, log in to the Databricks workspace you will use for creating shares and listings.